Igor Spassky: Biography and work

 Altogether, Spassky's projects have included 187 submarines (91 diesel-electric and 96 nuclear) that have been the core of the Soviet and Russian Navy.

 Spassky also published scientific works on the theory of submarine design and construction.
-He was a full member of the Soviet Academy of Science since 1987 (a corresponding member since 1983).
-He was the Chairman of the Commission on Hydrodynamics of the Russian Academy of Science.
-He was awarded the Lenin Prize (1965), became a Hero of Socialist Labor (1978), USSR State Prize (1983), received two Orders of Lenin, the Order of the October Revolution and two Orders of the Red Banner of Labour.
+He was a full member of the Academy of Sciences of the Soviet Union since 1987 (a corresponding member since 1983).
+He was the Chairman of the Commission on Hydrodynamics of the Russian Academy of Sciences.

-"Hero of Capitalist Labor"
+Post-Soviet era

 Since the time of the perestroika and the dissolution of the Soviet Union, state orders for new nuclear submarines have dramatically decreased.
 Nevertheless, Spassky continued to work on nuclear submarines, including the new fourth-generation ballistic missile Yuriy Dolgorukiy class (construction started in 1996), but he expanded his Bureau into new areas in order to provide a livelihood for his employees.

 One such area was the design and construction of oil platforms (together with Halliburton) that are now used for oil drilling around Sakhalin island, in the Sea of Okhotsk, and off the coast of South Korea.